284: No Such Thing As Salty Yeti Bones

 It's like calling a hedgehog and a porcupine the same thing.

-And they say, Well, it's obviously because they're very salty and porcupines have eating them.
+And they say, well, it's obviously because they're very salty and porcupines have eating them.
+Yes.

-Yeah, that's a true fact that they believe it.
+Yes, but some of you believe that.
+Yeah, it's a true, that's a true fact that they believe it.

-And also, they say that in Canada they don't actually put salt on the roads anymore, speaking of salt, because Bigfoot keeps eating it all.
+It's true.
+And also they say that in Canada they don't actually put salt on the roads anymore, speaking of salt, because Bigfoot keeps eating it all.

 But now I'm quite sleepy.